-Statutory auditing is regulated by the Accounting and Auditing Act.
-The statutory audit of annual financial statements is mandatory under the Act for large and medium-sized companies, for parent companies required to prepare consolidated financial statements, and for entities listed on the stock exchange or whose securities are listed.
+Statutory auditing is regulated by the Auditing Act (Zakon o reviziji).
+The statutory audit of annual financial statements is mandatory under the Act for large and medium-sized companies, for parent companies required to prepare consolidated financial statements, for entities listed on the stock exchange or whose securities are listed (public companies) and for companies and businesses with turnover of above EUR 4.4 million.